magosmihajlo/Kotlin-Script-Runner/readme.md

 **Solution:** Separate into layers with dependency inversion.

 **Benefits:**
-- Domain layer has zero dependencies (pure Kotlin)
+- 🧪 Domain layer has zero dependencies (pure Kotlin)
-- Easy to test with mocks
+- ✅ Easy to test with mocks
-- Can swap UI frameworks without touching business logic
+- 🔄 Can swap UI frameworks without touching business logic
-- Changes isolated to a single layer
+- 🎯 Changes isolated to a single layer
+- 📚 Follows SOLID principles

 ### Why MVVM?